eleduck/eleduck-camp/courses/w2/task1.md

       - Are you good fit for the team  （soft skills）
       I have 3 years of working experience in agile teams, and I am familiar with how agile teams work, so I can adapt to the team relatively quickly.
       - Do they like you   （Interest）
       My personality is relatively easy-going.
-I am studing smart home hardware in my spare time.
+I am studying smart home hardware in my spare time.
 I can share with you guys the knowledge, and I believe you will like it as I do.